xjlin0/-attendees30/README.md

 ## Todo:
 - [x] make auth group not organization specific, and counselling note check on organization
-- [ ] Past can replace Note, Attendee.progressions and calls/requests, so that any name lists such as membership/status can be easily queried.
+- [ ] Past can replace Note, Attendee.progressions and calls/requests, so that any name lists such as status can be easily queried. (membership remains as attendance)
 - [ ] attendee detail page
   - [x] server side process of Attendees list & search page
   - [x] AttendingMeet form of Attendee update page